timothybruns/Weather-App/README.md

 #### First things first: Flow

 * Git Tzar will create a `new` repository under their GitHub account and adds the team members as collaborators.
-* As a team, agree upon the responsibilities of each memeber.
+* As a team, agree upon the responsibilities of each member.
 > Note: You have to sketch your app first, break it down into components and designate work to each member of the team.
 * Create a separate branch for each member to work on
 > Note: make sure to give semantic names to your branches: Ex. "api-call-feature".
 > Do not name your branches this way: `kates-branch` (it's not explicit what work was done there)
 * Each contributor should be creating Pull Requests that should be approved by ALL members of the team.
+> REMINDER: make sure to write explicit meaningful commit messages.
+(Ex.: good message- `scaffold the app`, bad message - `update files`)

 ### A quick reminder of how your app should look: